 In addition, according to the side agreement signed among JinkoPower, investors of JinkoPower (the original redeemable preferred shareholders of JinkoPower) and us, the investors of JinkoPower will have the right to require JinkoPower to redeem the common shares of JinkoPower held by them, and, as a result of a guarantee issued by us, in the event that JinkoPower fails to perform its redemption obligations, we will become liable for JinkoPower's obligations under the redemption, which amounted to US\$297.3 million as of December 31, 2016.
 We will also charge JinkoPower service fees for the redemption guarantee service according to the master service agreement.
 On June 22, 2017, JinkoPower and all its investors amended its articles of association in which terms and clauses related to the investors' preferential rights, including the common share redemption guarantee, were removed.
-Hence, management reversed unamortized redemption guarantee liabilities amounted to RMB22.1 million as well as the corresponding receivables amounted to RMB20.4 million.
-Difference between the guarantee liabilities and the corresponding assets amounted to RMB1.7 million was recognized as other income in the year ended December 31, 2017, JinkoPower repaid certain of its borrowings guaranteed by us in advance.
+Hence, management reversed unamortized redemption guarantee liabilities amounted to RMB20.1 million as well as the corresponding receivables amounted to RMB20.4 million.
+Difference between the guarantee liabilities and the corresponding assets amounted to RMB1.7 million was recognized as other income in the year ended December 31, 2017.
+During the year ended December 31, 2017, JinkoPower repaid certain of its borrowings guaranteed by us in advance.
 We thereby reversed unamortized redemption guarantee liabilities amounted to RMB13.6 million as well as the corresponding receivables amounted to RMB12.3 million.
-Difference between the guarantee liabilities amounted to RMB13.6 million as well as the corresponding receivables amounted to RMB12.3 million.
 Difference between the guarantee liabilities and the corresponding assets amounted to RMB1.4 million was recognized as other income in the year ended December 31, 2017.